esalli/3DNucleiSegmenter/README.md

-conda install -c simpleitk simpleitk python -m pip install --upgrade pip python -m pip install itk-morphologicalcontourinterpolation
+conda install -c simpleitk simpleitk python -m pip install --upgrade pip python -m pip install itk-morphologicalcontourinterpolation conda install tensorflow-gpu
 ```
+You may need to install specific version of tensorflow.
+If you don't have GPUSs, install CPU only version ('tensorflow').
+The CPU only version is too slow to be used to train the models but segmentation using the provided prebuilt models should still be possible.

 Clone the repository from github
 ```
 git clone https://github.com/esalli/3DNucleiSegmenter